-It’s nice to go meatless once in a while and about a year ago I decided that in order to be healthier we would try to go meatless at least once a week.
+However, every once in a while it’s nice to go meatless and about a year ago I decided that in order to be healthier we would try to go meatless at least once a week.
 It seems the only way I could stay on this course was to pick a day and stick with it – and what better inspiration than Meatless Monday!
-So since I haven’t been able to do much shopping since getting back from vacation I thought a pizza was the easiest meal to fix and one that is popular in our household.
-In fact, it would be hard to pick a time when anyone ever said “I don’t want pizza”!
+This Three Pepper Pizza was a good dinner option to start with since it would be hard to pick a time when anyone ever said “I don’t want pizza”!
+Am I right or am I right?!

 - 4 Tablespoons olive oil